Ashutosh-099/JS-React-Notes/4. React Basics/React-basics.md

 }
 ```

-## How can we display filtered components dynamically on UI?
+## How can we display filtered data dynamically on UI?
 - To continue the above example, we have restaurants having rating details.
 - Now we need to render only those restaurant which have rating 4+, which means we need to filter the data, while rendering.
 - To filter the data, we can use `filter()` function.